RonnellValdez/tomagachi/README.md

     2. after opening screen,
-    3. timer that repeats every 1 minute after 1 minute age will go up and metrics will go down a random value
+    3. timer that repeats every 1 minute after 1 minute age will go up and metrics will go down a random value metrics will change on a graph starts at 10 squares every time interval square goes opaque if fed/ sleep/ play square goes back to normal
     4. after

 //3 screens in total